Why does the Justice Department want to know who visited a Trump protest website?

 Prosecutors say the website, DisruptJ20.org, was used to organize "a violent riot."

-The U.S. Attorney's Office in Washington D.C., which is prosecuting the protesters in local courts, points out that the warrant has already been approved by a judge who reviewed the government's reasons ─ outlined in an affidavit that is sealed from public view ─ and agreed there was probable cause the data contained evidence of crimes.
+The U.S. Attorney's Office in Washington D.C., which is pursuing the charges against dozens of defendants in local court, points out that the warrant has already been approved by a judge who reviewed the government's reasons ─ outlined in an affidavit that is sealed from public view ─ and agreed there was probable cause the data contained evidence of crimes.

 But the target of the search warrant, a web-hosting company that has already provided information about the people who registered for the site, says the feds have gone too far by seeking IP addresses for anyone who entered the site.

-Both sides will face each other in court for a hearing on Friday.
+Both sides will soon face each other in court; a hearing originally planned for Friday is being rescheduled.

 The website's legal representatives could not be reached for comment but, on Tuesday, the DisruptJ20.org website sought funds for their legal battle, inviting supporters to donate to a Pay Pal account for the "Dead City Legal Posse."